 East London’s best… (IMHO):

-- Coffee: check out my site soon for a whole list of brilliant coffee places in the East End
+- Coffee: check out this blog post for a whole list of brilliant coffee places in the East End

 - Street food: the street food markets at Brick Lane offer an incredible array of dishes from all over the world